thinkinglabs/citcon-europe-2019-ghent/README.md

 - Chocolate (obviously), aspecially dark, and [pralines](https://en.wikipedia.org/wiki/Praline)
 - [Waffles](https://en.wikipedia.org/wiki/Waffle)
 - Beer (obviously)
+- (French) Fries: don't know why they are called French, as they are definitely Belgian.

 Where to have Waterzooi?

 - ['t Vosken](https://www.tvosken.be/en/) at St-Baafsplein in between the Belfry and Sint-Baafs Cathedral.
 - [Fait Divers](http://faits-divers.be/) at Korenmarkt.
 I once eaten Waterzooi there, 10 years ago.
 It was really good.
 But I see the reviews online are not that great.
 In addition, Korenmarkt is a tourist trap.

+Where to have French Fries?

+Be aware, not all French fries places are ok.
+It is unfortunately more the exception.
+I only know of one place that is extremely good:

+- [De Frietketel](https://www.facebook.com/pages/category/Fast-Food-Restaurant/De-Frietketel-34597147572/) at Papegaaistraat near Rozemarijnbrug: it is the best place to have French fries.
+They are never uncooked.
+At 6-7PM you have a line till outside.

 Other places for eating: